raffaelecarelle/Php-Error-Insight-Symfony-Bundle/README.md

 ## Development Mode Only

 For security reasons, the bundle only processes exceptions in development environments (`APP_ENV=dev`).
-In production, it automatically falls back to Symfony's default error handling.

 ## Customization